How Many Tablespoons Are In A Cup

 What is a cup?

-A cup is one of the easiest and most practical units of volume measurement established for cooking and baking, although the exact size of “cups” can vary slightly from country to country.
+A cup is one of the easiest and most practical units of measurement established for cooking and baking, although the exact size of “cups” can vary slightly from country to country.

 How many tablespoons in a cup.